Panasonic says 2012/13 restructuring costs may exceed plan

-TOKYO (Reuters) - Panasonic Corp’s (6752.T) restructuring costs for the financial year that began in April may exceed its planned 41 billion yen ($515.5 million), its new president said on Monday.
+TOKYO, July 9 (Reuters) - Panasonic Corp’s restructuring costs for the financial year that began in April may exceed its planned 41 billion yen ($515.5 million), its new president said on Monday.

 Kazuhiro Tsuga, approved by shareholders as Panasonic president on June 27, told a media briefing in Tokyo that the company would prepare a new business plan by this autumn and a detailed plan on 90 business units by February, acknowledging that the company has many business units undermining its profitability.